Mathematical Economics (B.A.)

 To satisfy the General Education Major Competency Requirement, Mathematical Economics majors must have a cumulative grade point average of 2.0 in their major courses.

 A major consists of at least forty-six credits total - at least twenty-two credits in mathematics courses and twenty-four credits in economics courses.
+At least fifteen credits (eight credits of economics and seven credits of math) must be earned at Wayne State University.

 |ECO 2010||Principles of Microeconomics||4|